 - Spinal injuries— in the event that the victim’s clothing or hair becomes caught in the machine, it can pull the victim violently into the machine, causing injuries to the spine from the ensuing contact.

-Contact us today to arrange a free case review with one of our award winning Chicago lathe injury attorneys so that we can determine the best course of action that will ensure you are able to recover the maximum amount of compensation that Illinois law allows.
+Contact us today to arrange a free case review with one of our award-winning personal injury attorneys so that we can determine the best course of action that will ensure you are able to recover the maximum amount of compensation that Illinois law allows.
 If we are unable to secure damages on your behalf, you are assured that our services will be free of charge.